T0P0ICHH/coolhtml/README.md

 # coolhtml
-coolhtml is a repo when you can find any cool html files and use it (read license) if im wrong in license lemme know i can delete the license from this repo=)
+coolhtml is a repo when you can find any cool html files and use it (read license) if something is not ok there with license just contact me email is: !> topoichh@blahaj.fun

-` IT'S FAQ TIME`
+`IT'S FAQ TIME`

 ## will this be cool?
 coolhtml has in name word **"cool"** so ofc this will be cool.